samuelvi/translator-symfony-demo-local-file-to-php/README.md

 Introduction
 ------------

-Lightweight Symfony Demo Application for the Spreadsheet Translator functionallity considering a local file as a spreadsheet source file and php format for translated file.
+Lightweight Symfony Demo Application for the Spreadsheet Translator functionallity.
+The demo brings a command that takes a local spreadhseet file and creates a translation file per locale in Php format.

 Installation
 ------------

-composer create-project atico/spreadsheet-translator-symfony-demo-local-file-provider-php-exporter
+composer create-project atico/translator-symfony-demo-local-file-to-php

 This will install the demo application into your computer